maykar/compact-custom-header/readme.md

 ## Installation:

+[@thomasloven's lovelace guide](https://github.com/thomasloven/hass-config/wiki/Lovelace-Plugins) is a great resource for common issues in lovelace.

 ### Manual installation:
 Install this card by copying both .js files to `www/custom-lovelace/compact-custom-header/`.
 Be sure you're using the raw files from github (button on top right when viewing code).